UnscriptedVN/candella/docs/02-caberto-shell.md

 ![Celeste Shell drawer](./images/celeste/drawer.png)

-### Customizing the desktop
+### Customizing the desktop {label:updated}

 Click on the gear in the top bar to open the Settings pane for Celeste Shell.
-Currently, the only setting available in this panel is the wallpaper selection.
+There are two sections in the settings: wallpaper selection, followed by the wallpaper display mode, which can be one of three options:

+- `Scaled to fit` will try to fill the entire area of the display along the image's width and center it in the screen.
+- `Centered` will center the image and fit the entire area of the display along the image's height.
+- `Stretch to fill` will stretch the image to fit the display.

 ![Celeste Shell settings](./images/celeste/settings.png)